 In the course an investigation is first made of parabolic teaching in general.
 Then a particular and extended study of the parables of the Old and New Testaments is undertaken.
-Finally special attention is given to the often neglected prophetic aspect of the parables of our Lord.
-The course consists of lectures, research and theses.
+Special attention is given to the often neglected prophetic aspect of the parables of our Lord.